 How has it made a difference to the attainment of pupils who are entitled to Pupil Premium funding?

-Improving the attainment of all children in reading is a key priority in our school improvement plan.
+Improving the attainment outcomes for Pupil Premium children continues to be a key priority in our school improvement plan.

 How do we ensure effective use of Pupil Premium?